 Upset Prevention and Recovery Training (UPRT)

-A 3 part course covering all elements and components required to comply with the latest EASA ground school requirements, FAA requirements and ICAO DOC 10011 ‘Manual on aeroplane upset recovery prevention and recovery training’.
+A course covering all elements and components required to comply with the latest EASA ground school requirements, FAA requirements and ICAO DOC 10011 ‘Manual on aeroplane upset recovery prevention and recovery training’.

-A 3 part course covering all elements and components required to comply with the latest EASA ground school requirements (EASA AMC/GM to annex III PART-ORO effective May 2016), FAA requirements (FAA AC120-111) and ICAO DOC 10011 “Manual on aeroplane upset prevention and recovery training”.
+A course covering all elements and components required to comply with the EASA ground school requirements (EASA AMC/GM to annex III PART-ORO effective May 2016), FAA requirements (FAA AC120-111) and ICAO DOC 10011 “Manual on aeroplane upset prevention and recovery training”.

 This course meets the requirements mandated by EASA but the courses do not hold a stand-alone approval in their own right.
 Any aircraft operators using these courses need to evaluate the content and delivery of each course and then approve the use of it under their Operations Manual (OM-D) with their local National Aviation Authority (NAA).